dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

    Designer
       Author of the original design piece depicted.
-      Usually not you -- fill in your name and personal statement in your profile on BlenderKit webpage.
+      Usually not you -- fill in your name and personal statement in your profile on BlenderKit web page.

    .. _bpy.objects.blenderkit.designer_collection: